 The small, insufficiently equipped surgery had little appeal as far as prospective vets were concerned, finance was also a key issue.
-There just simply didn't seem to be enough regular business to mantain a normal small veterinary practice.
+There just simply didn't seem to be enough regular business to maintain a normal small veterinary practice.

-We are a small group of volunteers who are comitted to giving practical support to our veterinary practice; our main purpose is to raise money to purchase and mantain better equipment and surgery facilities, so that the practice can take on a wider range of services independently.
+We are a small group of volunteers who are committed to giving practical support to our veterinary practice; our main purpose is to raise money to purchase and maintain better equipment and surgery facilities, so that the practice can take on a wider range of services independently.
 This meets the dual aims of making the practice sustainable and providing the best possible care for the animal population of the islands.

 Thank you everyone for helping us to get where we are - and please keep helping us to underwrite the practice by continuing to update and repair the equipment and maintain and improve all aspects of animal care on Scilly.